pkholland/anon/README.md

 `g_new_connections` were a pipe of some kind instead of the deque that is shown, then the `push_back` would be some kind of `write` call.
 The `front` and `pop_front` would then be replaced by `read` calls.
-In that kind of design the pipe could be set non-blocking, and since it has a finite internal size if `new_connections_loop` gets too far in front of `process_connections_loop` the `write` call will fail with errno set to EAGAIN.
+In that kind of design the pipe could be set non-blocking, and since it has a finite internal size, if `new_connections_loop` gets too far in front of `process_connections_loop` the `write` call will fail with errno set to EAGAIN.
 And this can serve as a very natural way for a consumer of requests to signal to the producer that